CAMI-challenge/firstchallenge_evaluation/revision/readme.md

 This tables are read in for all data sets and ranks.
 For every rank the values of every data set are averaged and then sorted to produce the ranking which then is written to tax\_binner\_ranking.tsv.
-Additionally, the ranks are summed up among all ranks and the average value of each metric is calculated and this result stored in the table tax\_binner\_table.tsv
+Additionally, the ranks are summed up among all ranks and the average value of each metric is calculated and this result stored in the table tax\_binner\_table.tsv Since there are 4 tools and 7 ranks (kingdom, phylum, class, order, family, genus, species) the minimal (best) value for ranks is 7 and the maximal (worst) value is 28.

 ### TODO:
 * which binning tools where chosen if multiple parameter sets were present